Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 main :: () {
     numbers := int.[1, 3, 5, 7, 9]; // (1) array literal
-    print("count is %, and data is %.\n", numbers.count, numbers.data); // (2)
+    // numbers2 := .[1, 3, 5, 7, 9]; // (1B) => Error: This declaration is bound to a struct or array literal that did not specify its type, so there is no way to know its type. print("count is %, and data is %.\n", numbers.count, numbers.data); // (2)
     // => count is 5, and data is f8_01ba_f828.
     print("%\n", type_of(numbers)); // (3) => [5] s64